erabc/pms/README.md

 This is good example of php & mysql CRUD operation and SESSION.

-Have created almost 4 years ago thought to share with people who are very new in php&mysql
+Have created almost 4 years ago thought to share with people who are very new in php&mysql.